ucl-codec/cloud_infrastructure/docs/administration/installation.md

 Note that resources defined outside of the CDK stacks will not be deleted (such as the VPN certificates, and the parent public hosted zone if you are using https).
-Additionally, some resources may not delete as they are protected from deletion (such as logs) or are in use by other resources.
+Additionally, some resources may not delete as they are protected from deletion (such as S3 buckets logs) or are in use by other resources.
 These can be deleted manually after the rest of the stack deletion is complete.

+You might not be able to re-deploy a deleted stack if fixed-name resources (such as S3 buckets) have not been deleted.

 Any resources that are not deleted will continue to incur the relevant AWS costs.